Travel Scotland On A Budget: 19 Money Saving tips

 10. Travel By Public Transportation

-Many Scottish cities and towns are pedestrian-friendly, so save on transportation costs by walking and exploring on foot without the additional transport cost.
+Many Scottish cities and towns are pedestrian-friendly, so you can save on transportation costs by walking and exploring on foot without the additional cost of transport.
 Pick up a local map and walk!

 12. Take Free Walking Tours

-Some cities, like Edinburgh and Glasgow, offer free walking tours where you can learn about the city’s history and culture.
-Usually hosted by volunteers with extensive knowledge of some quirkier facts about their city, these tours are also an enjoyable way to meet other like-minded travellers.
+Hosted by volunteers with extensive knowledge of some quirkier facts about their city, these tours are also an enjoyable way to meet other travelling families.
 Our children have always found them to be great fun and very informative.

 13. Take Day Trips To Cities